WPBeginner

 Few Things to Know Before We Start

-First and foremost, no matter which platform you’re using, WordPress, Drupal, Joomla, etc — any site can be hacked!
+First and foremost, no matter which platform you’re using, whether it’s WordPress, Drupal, Joomla, etc., any site can be hacked!

-When your WordPress site is hacked, you can lose your search engine rankings, expose your readers to viruses, have your reputation tarnished due to redirects to porn or other bad neighborhood websites, and worst lose your entire site data.
+When your WordPress site is hacked, you can lose your search engine rankings, expose your readers to viruses, have your reputation tarnished due to redirects to shady websites, and worse, lose your entire site data.

 If your website is a business, then security should be one of your top priorities.

 That’s why it’s crucial that you have a good WordPress hosting company.
-If you can afford it, then absolutely use managed WordPress hosting.
+If you can afford it, then absolutely use managed WordPress hosting, which will handle security for you.

-Make sure that you always have a good WordPress backup solution such as BackupBuddy in place.
+Make sure that you always have a good WordPress backup solution such as Duplicator in place.

 Last but probably the most important, have a robust web application firewall such as Sucuri.
 We use their services on our websites.